pyiron/pyiron_VR/README.md

 -- Currently in Alpha, bugs can and will occur --
 In Temperature and Minimize Mode, Atoms and structures can be created using the UI.

+### Stop the Server
+With the current configuration, the server stays active forever and can accept multiple clients after each other.
+It can be stopped by entering anything in the command line.
+By doing so, it will stop after the current client disconnects.

 ## Troubleshooting
 ### Connection errors